d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 ## Hidden Layers

+Let us recall linear regression and softmax regression with an example as illustrated in :numref:`fig_singlelayer`.
-Recall that for linear regression and softmax regression, we mapped our inputs directly to our outputs via a single linear transformation:
+In general, we mapped our inputs directly to our outputs via a single linear transformation:

 $$